openhab/openhabian/docs/openhabian.md

 ### <a id="successful"></a>Did my Installation succeed?
 What to do in case of a problem?

 A note on **patience**: stay calm - the openHABian setup will take 15 up to 45 minutes to complete all steps.
-The amount of time highly depends on your device's performance and a number of extrenal factors such as your internet connection.
+The amount of time highly depends on your device's performance and a number of external factors such as your internet connection.

 <!--